FerideCeren/volatility_surface_hedging/README.md

 ## Dynamic Hedging Experiment

-To evaluate each volatility surface model in practice, we simulate dynamic delta hedging for ** ~ 15 European call option contracts** with approximately one month to maturity.
+To evaluate each volatility surface model in practice, we simulate dynamic delta hedging for ** ~ 15 European call option contracts** with approximately one month to maturity and near ATM strike.

 For each contract: